victor-onofre/starter-academic/content/authors/admin/_index.md

   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include quantum biology and quantum computing

 # Interests to show in About widget
 interests: